 It is clear that the Constitutional Court of B&H should protect the constitutionality of the state along with the human rights and fundamental freedoms of both the citizens of B&H and those of all other nations.
 To appeal to the Constitutional Court of B&H, it is not necessary that the appellant be a citizen of B&H. More general information, along with information regarding the organization of and decisions reached by the constitutional court, can be found on its web site.

-The Judicial Documentation Centre of the High Judicial and Prosecutorial Council of Bosnia and Herzegovina has taken the first steps toward establishing an electronic collection of selected case materials from B&H courts.
-Unfortunately, this database of courts’ decisions is not open to the public.
-Most courts publish bulletins documenting their court praxis wherein one can find most—if not all—of their cases and decisions; alternatively, one can check their web sites, for example case materials of the Constitutional Court of B&H, Court of B&H, Constitutional Court of RS, Constitutional Court of FB&H and Appellate Court of Brèko District B&H.
+The Judicial Documentation Centre of the High Judicial and Prosecutorial Council of Bosnia and Herzegovina (information and documentation of the court in English) has taken the first steps toward establishing an electronic collection of selected case materials from B&H courts.
+This database of courts’ decisions is open to the public on annual subscription base.
+Most courts publish bulletins documenting their court praxis wherein one can find most—if not all—of their cases and decisions; alternatively, one can check their web sites, for example case materials of the Constitutional Court of B&H, Court of B&H, Constitutional Court of RS, Constitutional Court of FB&H and Appellate Court of Brčko District B&H.

-- Pravna misao : èasopis za pravnu teoriju i praksu (ed.
-Almir Maljeviæ).
+- Pravna misao: časopis za pravnu teoriju i praksu (ed.
+Almir Maljević).
 Sarajevo: Federalno ministarstvo pravde.
 ISSN: 0555-0092

-- Sudska praksa: domaæa i strana: Struèni i informativni èasopis za sudsku, upravnu i privredno-prekršajnu praksu (ed.
-Haso Tajiæ).
+- Sudska praksa: domaća i strana: Stručni i informativni časopis za sudsku, upravnu i privredno-prekršajnu praksu (ed.
+Haso Tajić).
 Sarajevo: Privredna štampa.
 ISSN: 1840-0019

 5. Legal Education in B&H

 Almost every sizeable city in Bosnia and Herzegovina has a law school, which was not the case before 1992.
-There are law schools in: Sarajevo, Zenica, Tuzla, Bihaæ, Mostar (“Univerzitet Džemal Bijediæ), Mostar (Sveuèilište u Mostaru), Banja Luka, East Sarajevo (Pale).
+There are law schools in: Sarajevo, Zenica, Tuzla, Bihać, Mostar (“Univerzitet Džemal Bijedić), Mostar (Sveučilište u Mostaru), Banja Luka, East Sarajevo (Pale).
 Recently one could track growing number of private universities with different faculties, some of them provide legal studies.
-Fragmentation and huge number of the high education institutions is recognized as phenomenon in the whole region.
-Its impact on the quality of education in general is disputable.
+Fragmentation and huge number of the higher education institutions is recognized as phenomenon in the region.
+Its impact on the quality of education in general is disputed.

-Faculty of Law of the University in Sarajevo, the capital city, has the greatest tradition and represents one of the oldest faculties in the country, whose noble work couldn’t be stopped even by aggressor’s shells fired between 1992-1995.
+Faculty of Law of the University in Sarajevo located in the capital city has the greatest tradition and represents one of the oldest faculties in the country.
+Its noble work couldn’t be stopped even by aggressor’s shells fired between the years 1992 through1995.
 The Law School in Sarajevo was founded on August 20, 1946.
-From that period to the present, it offers undergraduate studies, postgraduate studies, specialized and doctoral studies.
+Since then it offers undergraduate studies, postgraduate studies, specialized and doctoral studies.

 (Building of the Rectorate of the University and the Law School in Sarajevo)

-According to the reform of high education and the postulates of the Bologna Declaration, the Law School in Sarajevo adopted a new curriculum.
+Based on the higher education reforms and the postulates of the Bologna Declaration, the Law School in Sarajevo adopted a new curriculum.
 The Law School has five chairs:

 - Chair for state and international public law;